European markets dip, taking cue from Asian nervousness

 Lloyd’s of London underwriter Hiscox posted the worst performance, falling 7.4 percent after warning that growth could moderate over the rest of the year.

-Telenet (TNET.BR) lost 5.6 percent after a rating downgrade from Bank of America Merrill Lynch.
+Telenet lost 5.6 percent after a rating downgrade from Bank of America Merrill Lynch.